Highlights of Nepal Tour

 • Tours as mentioned in the itinerary

-- Up to six weeks before departure, a place can be reserved for this Highlights of Nepal Tour on payment of a deposit of £150.00, after this date it would be the full amount of the trip.
+- Up to eight weeks before departure, a place can be reserved for this Highlights of Nepal Tour on payment of a deposit of £150.00, after this date it would be the full amount of the trip.

 - Click the book now button and fill in the details and tick the box confirming you accept booking conditions.